 For desktop immersive headsets, setting a stabilization plane is usually counter-productive, as it offers less visual quality than providing your app's depth buffer to the system to enable per-pixel depth-based reprojection.
 Unless running on a HoloLens, you should generally avoid setting the stabilization plane.

-The device will automatically attempt to choose this plane, but the application should assist in this process by selecting the focus point in the scene.
-Unity apps running on a HoloLens should choose the best focus point based on your scene and pass this into SetFocusPoint().
+The device will automatically attempt to choose this plane, but the application should assist by selecting the focus point in the scene.
+Unity apps running on a HoloLens should choose the best focus point based on your scene and pass it into SetFocusPoint().
 An example of setting the focus point in DirectX is included in the default spinning cube template.

-Note that when your Unity app runs on an immersive headset connected to a desktop PC, Unity will submit your depth buffer to Windows to enable per-pixel reprojection, which will usually provide even better image quality without explicit work by the app.
-If you provide a Focus Point, that will override the per-pixel reprojection, so you should only do so when your app is running on a HoloLens.
+Unity will submit your depth buffer to Windows to enable per-pixel reprojection when you run your app on an immersive headset connected to a desktop PC, which provides even better image quality without explicit work by the app.
+You should only provide a Focus Point when your app is running on a HoloLens, or the per-pixel reprojection will be overridden.

 // SetFocusPoint informs the system about a specific point in your scene to // prioritize for image stabilization.
 The focus point is set independently // for each holographic camera. // You should set the focus point near the content that the user is looking at. // In this example, we put the focus point at the center of the sample hologram, // since that is the only hologram available for the user to focus on. // You can also set the relative velocity and facing of that content; the sample // hologram is at a fixed point so we only need to indicate its position. renderingParameters.SetFocusPoint( currentCoordinateSystem, spinningCubeRenderer.Position );